top of page

 Does Ephesians even teach gender roles?
 No.

 Paul uses the union of two people becoming one flesh in marriage to illustrate the union of Christ and the body of believers, the church.
 Christ is a title for Jesus; it is the Greek word for Messiah, the deliverer promised by the Jewish prophets.
+He is writing now to encourage unity and help believers grow in Christ.

 Teaching about Unity in Christ

 Paul also refers to this Great Mystery in his letter to the Colossians.
-Colossae is a town about 120 miles east of Ephesus and Paul's letter to the Colossians was written around the same time as his letter to the Ephesians: while Paul was under arrest in Rome in AD 60-62.
-Paul tells Colossians that God commissioned him to reveal a secret truth: God gives Gentiles the same riches promised to Jews.
-Gentiles may also have new life in Christ, new hope (Col. 1:25-27).
-In Paul's letters, he talks about believers being one in Christ: no more divisions between Gentile/Jew, slave/citizen, female/male (Galatians 3:28, Ephesians 4:3-6, Colossians 3:11).
-Paul's letters give a picture of unity as believers honour and love one another to imitate Christ.
+Colossae is a town about 120 miles east of Ephesus and Paul's letter to the Colossians was written around the same time as his letter to the Ephesians.
+Paul tells Colossians that God commissioned him to reveal a great mystery: God gives Gentiles the same riches promised to Jews.
+Gentiles may also have new life in Christ (Col. 1:25-27).

 Chapter 1: Adopted with an equal share in God's promised inheritance